sykesgabri/dotfiles/README.md

 - You may wish to remove various exec commands from the i3 config.
 The top one prevents the screen from going to sleep.
 The rest correspond to various programs, some of which you may not use.
 Just don't delete the ones for lxsession, picom, the .screenlayout/ script, polybar, and nitrogen.

+## Note on why Catppuccin GTK theme is included in my dots:

+The Catppuccin GTK theme is currently an [archived repo](https://github.com/catppuccin/gtk), and not included in https://catppuccin.com/ports as of writing this.
+Their reasons for this are detailed in said archived repo.
+In the releases, the most recent ones do not contain the GTK-2.0 directory needed to have the theme work with lxappearance in i3.
+The release I'm using is v0.7.5, the last (as far as I've checked) to have the files necessary for my setup.
+I could just link to that specific release, but given the circumstances it's easier to just include the whole theme in my dots.

 This repo was created following this tutorial: https://www.youtube.com/watch?v=y6XCebnB9gs